quasoft/binarytree/README.md

-# binarytree
+# btree
-Package binarytree is simple binary tree implementation that can store any value type that implements ValueInterface.
+Package btree is simple binary tree implementation that can store any value type that implements ValueInterface.

 This implementation is a modified version of [golang/tour/tree.go](https://github.com/golang/tour/blob/master/tree/tree.go), adapted to store values of custom types.